 Before the actual analyses can start in the DNA lab, your samples have to be registered in the DNA Bank database (Corema).
 This is most easily achieved by filling in the relevant import template (see Import templates) with all relevant information for your samples, and then sending the file to the DNA Bank manager for import to the database.
-It is also possible to enter your data directly in Corema (or Excel sheets for some groups of organisms).
+It is also possible to enter your data directly in Corema.
 Please ask the DNA Bank manager for advice and instructions.

 If you have already registered vouchers for the DNA samples in some other collection, it should be possible to export most of the necessary information from that collection database.
+Contact the administrator of the relevant collection or database for further help on this.

-After the data have been successfully imported to the relevant database, you will receive a list of DNA Bank accession numbers for all your samples.
+After the data have been successfully imported to Corema, you will receive a list of DNA Bank accession numbers for all your samples.